seondizon/timeClip/README.md

 ## Usage

 Click "In" or "Out".
-A 24hr time will be copied on clipboard.
-A fucking pop up window will pop up window remind you for your timesheet.
-Bitch!
+A 24hr time will be copied to clipboard.
+A fucking pop up window will pop up window remind your timesheet.
+Mitch!